 AP Silva is a member of the Faculty of Medicine Council (http://www.uc.pt/en/fmuc/managementteam) and a member of the Commission responsible for the Management of the Behavior and Animal Experimentation Laboratory.
-Moreover, she is the coordinator of the Neuroscience group at the Institute for Biomedical Imaging and Life Sciences (IBLILI), Faculty of Medicine Coimbra, together with a Psychiatrist (Joaquim Cerejeira).
-She has supervised the work of 5 PhD students and 14 Master students (concluded degrees).
+Moreover, she is the coordinator of the Neuroscience group at the Coimbra Institute for Clinical and Biomedical Research (iCBR, former IBILI), Faculty of Medicine Coimbra.
+She has supervised the work of 6 PhD students and 14 Master students (concluded degrees).